wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.04.02 =
+* Changed definition updates to write to the DB instead of a file.
+* Added better messages about available updates.

 = 1.2.04.01 =
 * Fixed caching issue with downloading second definition file in Safari.
 * Added more FAQs to the readme.